OutRed/game-website-template/README.md

 - Themes
 - Easily customizable
 - Lightweight
-- No game files are stored, don't worry about getting DMCA'd
+- No game files are stored, so you don't have to worry about getting DMCA'd
-- Built in static proxy with multiple bare servers to avoid getting blocked
+- Built-in static proxy with multiple bare servers to avoid getting blocked

 ## Contributing